 - Arrange the potatoes between them.
 Sprinkle the remaining chopped tomato pulp over the potatoes.
 Drizzle with the leftover olive oil if using.

-- Make sure there is enough liquid to cover the bottom of the pan, add the leftover broth/water if needed.
+- Make sure there is enough liquid from the chopped tomatoes to cover the bottom of the pan, add the leftover broth if needed.

 - Bake for 45-60 minutes, checking periodically to see if more liquid is needed, you don’t want the bottoms to burn.
-If you need to add broth/water, make sure you heat it first.
+If you need to add broth, make sure you heat it first (you can use the microwave or pot on the stove).
 Taste as you go to check the rice, if the rice is cooked then pull them out of the oven.
 If using brown rice you may need to cook it longer.

 Notes

-- If using long grain brown rice, you will need to pre-cook it longer with more broth or water (about double).
+- You can use long grain brown rice instead, but you will need to pre-cook it longer with more broth or water (about double).
 Keep cooking and adding liquid until you achieve a half cooked texture.

 - Kale is the best leafy green to use as it is the sturdiest.
 Chard could also be used as a second choice but beware of spinach as it will melt into the rice.